 Prepare to Interview

 Your interview for a surgical tech job identifies your experience, personality, work ethic, and educational assets.
 You need to make a positive case for yourself, underlining your communication aptitude, how you’ve addressed problems, and educational accomplishments.
 The interview presents an opportunity to learn more about your employer to determine if the organization and culture is a good fit.
-To help put your best face forward, dress conservatively and professionally, saving your scrubs for your first day at work.
+To help put your best face forward, dress professionally, saving your scrubs for your first day at work.
 Learn as much as you can about the organization ahead of time.
 Practice your interview several times.
 Prepare to discuss your stress-management skills and how your experience matches the qualifications described in the job listing.
 Here are seven job-specific questions you may face when trying to land a role as a surgical tech:

 - How do you prepare an operating room for surgery?